Culture of the United States: Youth dependence

-Exceptions to the custom of leaving home when one reaches legal adulthood at age eighteen can occur especially among Italian and Hispanic Americans, and in expensive urban real estate markets such as New York City, California, and Honolulu, where monthly rents commonly exceed $1,000 a month.
+Exceptions to the longstanding American custom of leaving home when one reaches legal adulthood at age eighteen can occur especially among Italian and Hispanic Americans, and in expensive urban real estate markets such as New York City, California, and Honolulu.

 Marriage and divorce

-Marriage laws are established by individual states.
-The typical wedding involves a couple proclaiming their commitment to one another in front of their close relatives and friends, often presided over by a religious figure such as a minister, priest, or rabbi, depending upon the faith of the couple.
-In traditional Christian ceremonies, the bride's father will "give away" (handoff) the bride to the groom.
-Secular weddings are also common, often presided over by a judge, Justice of the Peace, or other municipal officials.
-Same-sex marriage is legal in all states.

-Divorce is the province of state governments, so divorce law varies from state to state.
-Prior to the 1970s, divorcing spouses had to allege that the other spouse was guilty of a crime or sin like abandonment or adultery; when spouses simply could not get along, lawyers were forced to manufacture "uncontested" divorces.
-The no-fault divorce revolution began in 1969 in California; New York and South Dakota were the last states to begin allowing no-fault divorce.
-No-fault divorce on the grounds of "irreconcilable differences" is now available in all states.
-However, many states have recently required separation periods prior to a formal divorce decree.

 State law provides for child support where children are involved, and sometimes for alimony.
 "Married adults now divorce two-and-a-half times as often as adults did 20 years ago and four times as often as they did 50 years ago... between 40% and 60% of new marriages will eventually end in divorce.
 The probability within... the first five years is 20%, and the probability of its ending within the first 10 years is 33%...
 Perhaps 25% of children (ages 16 and under) live with a stepparent."
-The median length for a marriage in the U.S. today is 11 years with 90% of all divorces being settled out of court.